Why you need to get your restaurant marketing strategy right

 Weekday specials

-If you have slower days midweek, then come up with a themed offer to help drive more custom such as ‘Taco Tuesdays’ or ‘Curry Night’ where customers can benefit from discounted prices on special menu items.
+If you have slower days midweek, think about coming up with a themed promotion or offer to help drive more custom, such as ‘Taco Tuesdays’ or ‘Curry Night’ where customers can benefit from discounted prices on special dishes.

 Host an event